W-DEJONG/laravel-multi-language-strings/README.md

 # Laravel Multi Language strings package
-Laravel Package that can be used to easily store multilanguage strings in a JSON field in a database table.

-It contains a Multilanguage string class and an Attribute cast that can be used in Eloquent models other classes that is aware of the Laravel locale and fallback locale.
+The Laravel Multi Language Strings package allows you to easily store and manage multilanguage strings in a JSON field within a database table.
+It provides a `MultiLanguageString` class and an attribute cast for Eloquent models, which are aware of Laravel locale and fallback locale settings.
+This package simplifies the process of setting and retrieving multilanguage strings, ensuring seamless localization support in your Laravel applications.

 ## Installation

 Install the package via composer:

 ```bash
   composer require dejodev/laravel-multi-language-strings
 ```